unjs/undocs/docs/1.guide/index.md

 Writing docs should be fun and this tool is exactly designed for this!

+> [!IMPORTANT]
+> This is an internal tool meant for UnJS docs tooling and not reusable at the moment.
+> These docs are for demonstration purposes only, do not rely on them or this tool!

 ## Overview

 UnJS Docs is a minimal Documentation Theme and CLI for shared usage across UnJS projects.